-Looking for some good mystery reads on Kindle?
+Looking for some good Kindle mysteries to pass the time?
 We have looked at the list of the most popular items on the Kindle Store and have hand-picked the following titles for your convenience.
 With the ebook revolution, it’s fascinating to see how one can buy great stories for a fraction of the physical book price.
-So we will continue reviewing more and more of the digital titles in the coming month.
-If you think some of your friends might like reading mystery, we appreciate if you can send this link to them.
-Enjoy!
+Some of the following titles are even free to read.

 The Jackpot by David Kazzie: It hasn’t been a very good day for attorney Samantha Khouri.
 She’s been passed over for partner at her law firm, she’s coming down with the flu, and she’s just learned that her parents’ business is teetering on the brink of failure.
 But when she discovers that her financially desperate boss has stolen their new client’s gigantic winning lottery ticket, she realizes her day is just getting started.
 Now, to return the ticket to its rightful owner, Samantha must stay one step ahead of her nothing-to-lose boss and a homicidal mercenary who’s been hired to hunt down the ticket at all costs.

 Not What She Seems by Victorine E. Lieske: Steven Ashton is a billionaire from New York, and Emily Grant, on the run from the law.
 When they meet he can’t help falling for her.
 What he doesn’t know is that interfering in her life will put his own life in danger.